Your resume may be the most important marketing tool in your job search.

 An effective resume helps the prospective employer form a picture of you as a candidate who demonstrates the skills needed for the job and who achieves results.
 Having a master resume on file allows you to maintain notes related to your experiences and when you apply for a position, you can pull from the master list to create a tailored resume.

 The following information and resources may be helpful to you as you write and refine your resume.
 We encourage you to have your resume critiqued by a member of the Career Center consulting staff.
+Click here to see our resume walk-in hours for Fall.

 When creating your resume, remember the goal is to produce a document that will convince each employer to invite you to interview.
 Begin by creating a comprehensive document then tailor it for each job.